tinwatchman/twinetojson/README.md

 > [Twine](https://twinery.org/) story file into a more easily parseable JSON
 > format.
 Useable as both a Node library and as a command line tool.

+**NOTE: This library is still currently in development!
+Use at your own risk!**

 ## Install

 ``` bash